-The problem is this case should never have been brought.
-This is not a matter of the arresting officer failing to use reasonable discretion, but of failing to understand the law and apply common sense.
-His direct supervisor should have corrected the error, and so should his division commander.
+That was the correct, lawful and common sense outcome, but the problem is this case should never have been brought.
+This is not only a matter of the arresting officer failing to use reasonable discretion, but of failing to understand the law and apply common sense.
+His direct supervisor–sergeant–should have corrected the error, and so should his division commander –lieutenant.
 Failing all of those steps, the prosecutor should have dropped the case, and failing all of those checks and balances, the initial judge should have dismissed the case with prejudice.
 It took a very long time and a great deal of money to fix what should have never been broken.

 How many other Shaneen Allens across the nation were arrested and unjustly convicted because scruffy little blogs like this were unaware of their plight?

 By all means, take the links and read the rest of the story about these two cases.
-There are several lessons to be learned here, among them: know the firearm laws wherever you travel, and do not expect the police—ever—to be reasonable where firearms are involved.
+There are several lessons to be learned here, among them: know the firearm laws wherever you travel, and do not expect the police—ever—to be reasonable where firearms are involved, particularly in blue states and cities.
 On to issues vital to every American carrying a firearm.

 AWARENESS: Walk down any street and take the time to assess the situational awareness of those you meet.
 What’s “situational awareness?”
 It’s a term familiar to police officers, soldiers, and others whose jobs compel them to engage in risky, dangerous situations, to put the welfare of others ahead of their own.
 Think of it as a heightened alertness, combined with the attempt, even the ability, to predict what might happen in any situation.
 Most people walk around in a fog, almost completely unaware of what is happening outside their “personal space,” that bubble extending to arm’s length or less.
+Wireless ear buds have made this sorry state of affairs common.
 It is this lack of situational awareness that helps killers fire many shots into crowds or classrooms before anyone is aware of what is happening.
 In the aftermath of such attacks, people often say: “I didn’t see it coming,” or “it all happened so fast.”
 That’s because few people consciously develop situational awareness.
 They can’t anticipate danger, so it’s always a surprise, which makes them slow, or unable, to react.

 Those who have developed situational awareness know about what I speak.
 Every day they marvel at the lack of consciousness of the general public.
 A stunning example occurred in 2013 on a commuter train in San Francisco.
 On that day, a killer, choosing him at random, shot and killed a university student.
 But that’s not what’s stunning: